-am sorry, but the application you submitted for student's name has been rejected for he following reason(s).
+I am sorry, but the application you submitted for student's name has been rejected for the following reason(s).
 Your child's resident district has declared itself exempt from the provisions of the School Choice Law due to it being under an enforceable desegregation order.
 Your child's resident district has reached it limitation cap for allowable transfers and we cannot accept any additional school choice transfers from that district.
-Your child does not meet the openings identified for the coming school-year dentified in the Board of Directors Resolution adopted on insert date.
-The specific reason for rejection is that acceptance would cause the district to each to add: nave to add: Staff Teachers classroom(s)the insert the name of the program, class, grade level, or school uite insert the marrie of the program, class, grade level, of school As noted in your original application, you have ten (10) days from receipt of this notice in which to submit a written appeal this decision to the State Board of Education.
-Respectfully, nsert name nsert position/title
+Your child does not meet the openings identified for the coming school-year identified in the Board of Directors Resolution adopted on insert date .
+The specific reason for rejection is that acceptance would cause the district to have to add: Staff Teachers classroom(s) the insert the name of the program, class, grade level, or school building's capacity As noted in your original application, you have ten (10) days from receipt of this notice in which to submit a written appeal this decision to the State Board of Education.
+Respectfully, Insert name Insert position/title